Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators: Introduction

 Despite their superior performance in common machine learning (ML) tasks, it is still challenging to apply deep learning (DL) methods to AD.
-AD is characterised by its inherent class imbalance, where normal samples are abundant but finding anomalies may require significant manual work.
-DL methods learn to select the most relevant parts of the training data given their task and thus are especially data-demanding.
-Generative adversarial nets \cite{goodfellow_generative_2014} (GANs) are a DL-based method for data distribution estimation by combining two interrelated neural networks (NNs): the generator and the discriminator.
-In a simultaneous process, the generator creates new samples and mimics the given data distribution, while the discriminator tries to separate the newly generated samples from original images.
-Closely related, adversarial autoencoders \cite{makhzani_adversarial_2016} (AAEs) are GANs that try to reconstruct the given input.
-We adapt AAEs in a novel way to solve the class imbalance in AD tasks by generating artificial anomalous data points.
-Our evaluation shows that these generated anomalies generalise even to yet unseen real anomalies and ultimately allow reliable AD.
+AD is characterised by its inherent class imbalance, where normal samples are abundant but finding anomalies may require significant manual work and domain expert knowledge.
+DL methods learn to select the most relevant parts of the input given their objective function and thus are especially data-demanding.
+Generative adversarial nets \cite{goodfellow_generative_2014} (GANs) are a DL-based method for data distribution estimation.
+Closely related, adversarial autoencoders \cite{makhzani_adversarial_2016} (AAEs) reconstruct the given input under a certain prior distribution in the latent space.
+We adapt AAEs in a novel way to generate artificial anomalous data points.
+Generating artificial anomalies may seem counter-intuitive at first.
+Note that we do not need to create anomalies that resemble real anomalies.
+In fact, we try to generate samples that allow DL algorithms to find a suitable decision boundary that generalises to real data.
+Figuratively, our method recombines patterns seen in the normal training data.
+Even if real anomalies are not a combination of normal patterns, we show that our artificial anomalies are useful to separate normal data from other, i.e. anomalous, data points.
+Throughout our research, we profited from the insights gained by a semi-supervised AD method called \AAA{} \cite{sperl_activation_2021}.
+Thanks to their end-to-end neural architecture, we use \AAA{} as a building block in \SAD{}.
+We do so by introducing two adversarial objectives leading to non-trivial artificial anomalies.
+Based on this principle, we call our new unsupervised AD method \SAD{}: \underline{d}ouble-\underline{a}dversarial \underline{a}ctivation \underline{a}nomaly \underline{d}etection.